-Biography of Albert Einstein—Eminent Physicist & Nobel Laureate
+Biography of Albert Einstein—Eminent Physicist and Nobel Laureate

 Albert Einstein was a famous physicist well-known for his theory of relativity.
 He is considered to be the Father of Modern Physics.

 Albert Einstein was born on March 14th, 1879 in Ulm, Wurttemberg, Germany.
 His father was Hermann Einstein, an engineer, and salesman.
 His mother was Pauline Koch.
 They were of Jewish descent.
 He had a sister named Maja.